OWASP/wrongsecrets-binaries/CONTRIBUTING.md

 - a spoil command needs to be implemented that returns the answer
 - correct answers should print `This is correct!
 Congrats!\n`
 - incorrect answers should print at least `This is incorrect.
 Try again\n`.
-- Binaries should be generated in github actions/
+- Binaries should be generated in github actions

 Additionally, the following guidelines can help: